 I kept it simple.

 Last week, I stumbled upon a blog who’d kindly linked to me.
-It belongs to
+It belongs to Emerging Writer and is well worth a look.

 What she said initially made me chuckle (in a nice way), because she wondered how I created poems (if I didn’t write them: writer and poet, see?).